 - Animal Kingdom: Flame Tree BBQ

 Kosher meals must be requested at least 24 hours in advance by calling (407) 939-3463.
-A 48-hour notice is needed for table service restaurants at the Swan and Dolphing resorts, Yak & Yeti Restaurant in Animal Kingdom, and both Rainforest Cafe locations.
-Kosher meals are not offered at Garden View Afternoon Tea, Teppan Edo and Tokyo Dining.
+A 48-hour notice is needed for table service restaurants at the Swan and Dolphin resorts, Yak & Yeti Restaurant in Animal Kingdom, and both Rainforest Cafe locations.
+Kosher meals are not offered at Teppan Edo and Shiki-Sai: Sushi Izakaya.
 A credit card is required to guarantee Kosher orders; however, your card will not be charged unless the reservation is canceled in less than 24 hours or the party is a no-show.

-For more information on special dietary needs, or a list of Quick Service locations that carry special dietary or Kosher meals (with no advance notice needed), visit Disney’s web site or email SpecialDiets@DisneyWorld.com.
+For more information on special dietary needs, or a list of Quick Service locations that carry special dietary or Kosher/Halal meals (with no advance notice needed), visit Disney’s web site or email SpecialDiets@DisneyWorld.com.

 You can also find information about dining Gluten-Free on our web site or Disney allergy-free dining on AllergyEats’ Disney microsite.
-Our news letter, Magically Speaking, has also published a series of articles on Food Allergy Dining at Walt Disney World (be sure to access the other articles with the links at the bottom of the page).
+We also have tips for visiting Disney World as a vegetarian.
 The following 2010 Microsoft Word documents from Disney are also available for download from our web site, but some info may have changed and information should be considered as a loose guideline only:

 Allergy-Free Chicken Tenderloins Locations